MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-auto-attendant-languages-for-audio-conferencing-in-teams.md

 1. In the left navigation, go to **Meetings** > **Conference Bridges**.

-2. Select a **Dedicated** audio conferencing phone number from the list, and at the top of the page, click **Edit**.
-It is only possible to change the languages of Dedicated audio conferencing numbers.
+2. Select a **Dedicated** audio conferencing phone number from the list, and at the top of the page, select **Edit**.
+It's only possible to change the languages of Dedicated audio conferencing numbers.
 The **Edit** option is only shown when a Dedicated audio conferencing number is selected.

 3. In the pane on the right, choose the default language you want and any alternate languages.

     > [!NOTE]
     > The default and alternate languages that are supported are listed.
 The order in which you select them in the lists will be the order of the languages presented to callers.

-4. Click **Save**.
+4. Select **Save**.

 ## Want else should I know?